devdineshw/killercoda-scenarios/WSO2-APIM-4.2.0-AdvancedLabs/APIM-4.2.0-Advanced-Lab13_Publishing-Integration-to-APIM/step3/step3.md

 - [Optional] Create and Build the integration project.

-    Follow the instruction in the official documentation and create a integration project.
+    Follow the instruction in the official documentation and create an integration project.

     https://apim.docs.wso2.com/en/latest/tutorials/integration-tutorials/service-catalog-tutorial/